nicoleyimessier/code2_BFADT/week12/tutorial.md

 To manipulate an existing image, you need to store the pixels of the image in an array using ```myImage.getPixels()```.
 After manipulating the array, use ```myImage.update()``` to change and update the image.

 ###Ex.
 6 Using the same structure used for generating an image, manipulate an existing image.
+Tips:

-Tips: you will need to store the pixel images in an array again using ```unsigned char *data = myImage.getPixels()``` and then create a variable to calculate the number of pixels
+* you will need to store the pixel images in an array again using ```unsigned char *data = myImage.getPixels()```
+* and then create a variable to calculate the number of pixels using the bpp attribute (which is the bits per pixel) divided by 8.
+Bites per pixel / 8 = bytes per pixel

 ##Homework
 * * *